ekoindia/eko-website/src/blog/EXAMPLE-POST.md

 Everything written this line onwards will be visible on the page!

-Checkout a quick guide here: https://www.markdownguide.org/cheat-sheet/
+Checkout a quick Markdown guide here: https://www.markdownguide.org/cheat-sheet/

 ## This is H1 header (largest heading size)